You want to know if your website is contributing to your business the best that it can. And if it’s not, you need to know where you can improve it.

 These tools help content teams measure how various audiences consume and share their content.
 The resulting data lets them understand how to better engage their readers and stimulate conversions.

-Parse.ly is a platform designed specifically for measuring the performance of content.
+Parse.ly is a content marketing analytics platform designed specifically for measuring the performance of content.
 It offers an alternative to general-purpose web analytics tools for content teams to find valuable insights that help them make decisions.
 Content teams can see real-time and historical data in a central dashboard, and they can easily sort and filter it by type, author, channel, source, and more.
 Everyone on the content team, from directors to editors to writers, can use it easily.

 Parse.ly’s approach to measuring content deviates from the generalized approach, which relies heavily on metrics like bounce rate.
 Instead, it measures engaged time via a ‘heartbeat‘ to produce a metric called engaged minutes.
 This measures continuous engaged time even across videos and interactive content, which is conspicuously missing from most tools like Google Analytics.